lucchesia7/mtg_app/README.md

 ## Project Structure

     ├── LICENSE
+    ├── .gitignore
     ├── README.md                   <- The top-level README for developers/collaborators using this project.
     │
     │
     │
     ├── src                         <- Source code folder for this project
         |
         ├── classes                 <- Folder for classes created for scraping API, handling data, and user_functionality in the application.
-        │
+        |
+        ├── app.py                  <- Application file recognized by Streamlit
+        |
+        ├── requirements.txt        <- File containing all necessary dependencies for the application │
         └── data                    <- Datasets used and created for this project

 --------